EECA-NZ/TIMES-NZ-Model-Files/readme-new.md

 - Running Windows 10 or later.
 - Python 3.10 or later installed.
 - [GAMS](https://www.gams.com/) installed on your system.
-- A valid GAMS license placed in the system's designated location (e.g., `C:\GAMS\42\gamslice.txt`).
+- A valid GAMS license placed in the system's designated location (e.g., `C:\GAMS\44\gamslice.txt`).
 - A working VEDA (VEDA 2.0 localhost) installation, located within your user's home directory.
+(Follow the installation instructions [here](https://github.com/kanors-emr/Veda2.0-Installation/tree/master).)

+The following guids may be helpful for setting up the prerequisites:

+* For a guide on getting started with the TIMES-NZ model, refer to the [TIMES-NZ-internal-guide-EECA](https://github.com/EECA-NZ/TIMES-NZ-internal-guide-EECA) repository.
+* For step by step system configuration instructions, refer to the [SystemConfigurationGuide.md](SystemConfigurationGuide.md) file in this repository.
+* For detailed documentation on the workbooks and their contents, refer to the structured documentation in the [docs](docs/README.md) directory.

 For GAMS and VEDA installation instructions, refer to their respective documentation.